 April: Benefit gala presented by The Standard raises $52,000.

 University of Portland women’s soccer team adopts Harper’s Playground and raises $5,000 selling “Everybody Plays” scarves.

 November: HP selected for inclusion in Willamette Week’s Give!Guide.

 June: Group of school children provide testimony before Portland City Council in support of Harper’s Playground.
 Testimony coincidentally delivered on Harper’s 6th birthday.

 June: Harper celebrates her sixth birthday.
-Harper’s friends Stella and Colette Lauten ask guests to donate to Harper’s Playground rather than bring “cheap toys from China” to their joint Big Girl Birthday Bash, raising $670.
+Harper’s friends, Stella and Colette Lauten, ask guests to "donate to Harper’s Playground rather than bring presents" to their joint Big Girl Birthday Bash, raising $670.